omesner/UMSTATS504/survival/survival.md

 ## High Level Summary

-- Always explore the data before running regressions and other statistical tests.
-Look at the raw data itself, try to understand variable names, variable distributions, missing data, etc
+- Always think about time that variables are collected and possible causal ordering

+- Try to be aware of how underlying causal structure may affect parameters

+- The causal network above work for any regression model but in general, may not work as well as the simulations because all association were linear in the network simulations

+- For many inference problems, keeping non-significant variables in model gives additional information to reader

 - Survival analysis tools, such as Kaplan-Meier curves and Cox PH regression, are helpful when follow times leading up to an event vary by observation, especially when censoring occurs.
-- It is important to be aware of possible causal pathways.
-But, most of the time, it is not possible to use statistical models alone to attribute a causal relationships.